Florida Adventure Therapy for Addiction Recovery

 How Are Outdoor Activities Beneficial to Getting Sober?

-Outdoor activities assists in developing mindfulness during fun activities.
+Outdoor activities assist in developing mindfulness during fun activities.
 Mindfulness is often lost during protracted addiction episodes.
 Also, one of the most important principles of adventure therapy is for clients to connect their own life experiences with a particular outside activity.
-Likewise, patients gain a new sense of confidence and develop relationship and teamwork skills.
-For example, as patients learn how to rock climb, they can safely be receptive in their need for interdependency or declare their needs for autonomy.
+Here, patients can gain a new sense of confidence and develop relationship and teamwork skills.
+For example, as patients learn how to rock climb, they can discover their need for interdependency or declare their needs for autonomy.

 Clients who go through outdoor activity therapy have increased self-esteem, which is typically deficient during substance abuse.
 In fact, studies have shown a positive outcome for treating anxieties and low self-esteem through adventure therapy.
-Clients learn the importance of resilience and competence while learning and trying to master the adventure activity.
-These emotions can help someone practice aptitude in their recovery, which will be needed to maintain abstinence in the face of triggers and impulses.
+Clients learn the importance of resilience and competence while trying to master adventure activities.
+For example, these emotions can help practice aptitude, which will be needed to maintain abstinence in the face of triggers and impulses.
 This is critical in the area of relapse prevention.

 Cross-Benefits of Adventure Therapy for Addiction Recovery